fluid-systems/test-rig-control-model/SUPERVISOR_CHECKLIST.md

 ## Documentation Via GitLab Pages
 The `.gitlab-ci.yml` file contains script for generating GitLab Pages with Sphinx documentation of the project.
 These are commented out by default.
 Uncomment them to include them in the CI/CD pipeline.

-You will find the link to the generated GitLab Pages under `Settings > Pages`.
+You will find the link to the generated GitLab Pages under `Deploy > Pages`.
 It will look something like this:

 https://fst-tuda.pages.rwth-aachen.de/project-templates/python-project-template/